Symphony No. 5 (Beethoven): Use of La Folia

 Folia is a dance form with a distinctive rhythm and harmony, which was used by many composers from the Renaissance well into the 19th and even 20th centuries, often in the context of a theme and variations.
-It was used by Beethoven in his Fifth Symphony in the harmony midway through the slow movement (bars 166–177).
+It was used by Beethoven in his 5th Symphony in the harmony midway through the slow movement (bars 166 to 177).
 Although some recent sources mention that the fragment of the Folia theme in Beethoven's symphony was detected only in the 1990s, Reed J. Hoyt analyzed some Folia-aspects in the oeuvre of Beethoven already in 1982 in his "Letter to the Editor", in the journal College Music Symposium 21, where he draws attention to the existence of complex archetypal patterns and their relationship.

 New instrumentation

-The last movement of Beethoven's Fifth is the first time the piccolo and contrabassoon were used in a symphony.
+The last movement of Beethoven's 5th is the first time the piccolo and contrabassoon were used in a symphony.
 While this was Beethoven's first use of the trombone in a symphony, in 1807 the Swedish composer Joachim Nicolas Eggert had specified trombones for his Symphony No. 3 in E♭ major.